 ASHRAE announced the recipients of 33 Society scholarships, totaling $164,000 for the 2017-18 academic year.

 “The ASHRAE Society scholarship program was launched to both encourage and reward students who pursue STEM education and demonstrate active engagement in innovative research, which may lead us to a better world,” says 2017-2018 ASHRAE President Bjarne W. Olesen.
 “We are eager to support the next generation of engineers as they shape our future.”
+Just like how Bobb, Dr. Kamau support the students of colors when it comes to STEM education.

 The recipients are pursuing an undergraduate degree in engineering or technology leading to a career within the HVAC&R industry.